-Space, a sense of stillness, the natural elements and particularly the minimalist view, is home for my practice.
-This is a particular visual and visceral aesthetic - awareness of spatial relationships, the space within words, thoughts and speech, and space between and through all perceived existence.
-Considering that space is the primary element of all existence, it is always surprising to me that we don't focus on it more but prefer the manifested form.
-Living for 40 years in fields and woods, large skies and horizons has informed my aesthetic.
+Space, a sense of stillness, the natural elements and the minimalist view, all define home for my practice.
+This is a visual and visceral aesthetic - awareness of spatial relationships, the space within words, thoughts and speech, space between and through all perceived existence, and the stillness that underlies everything.
+Considering that space is the primary element of all existence, it is surprising that aside from physics we don't pay much attention to it, preferring the manifested form.
+Living for 40 years in fields and woods, large skies and horizons have informed my aesthetic.
 Nature also shares a pervasive heart of presence when we care to pause and touch into it.
-The elements are in constant dynamic change and space generously provides the scaffold for this observation, the support for a rich lived experience.
+The elements are in constant dynamic change and space generously provides the scaffold for this observation, the support for a lived awareness if possible.

 Integrated seamlessly into my art practice is a passion and practice of the science of direct experience, perception and being.
-Understanding the natural essential nature of the phenomenal world.
+Understanding the relative and essential nature of our phenomenal world.

 The quiet relentless simplicity and stark beauty of Agnes Martin's work has endless resonance for me.
 Formally, Lyrical Abstraction and Minimalism also sustain me in my inquiry, as well as simple living and observation.
 My approach is to encounter, observe, simplify, and learn.

-My home and studio is in Oro-Medonte, Ontario where I share life and conversation with Canadian artist and musician Robert Marchessault. (http://www.robertmarchessault.ca)
+My home and studio is in Oro-Medonte, Ontario where I share life with Canadian artist and musician Robert Marchessault. (http://www.robertmarchessault.ca)

 Propeller Gallery, Nov 2019, Best in Show talk